AuroraPoggi/AuroraPoggi.github.io/_pages/about.md

 I am a PhD student in Applied Mathematics at KTH Royal Institute of Technology in Stockholm, Sweden.

-I am interested in Inverse Problem, Probability and Dynamical Systems.
+My research focuses on Inverse Problem, Probability and Dynamical Systems.

 A data-driven personal website
 ======